-If your cat is breathing fast, panting, or breathing with an open mouth, it can feel terrifying — and honestly, that reaction makes sense.
+If your cat is breathing fast, panting, or breathing with an open mouth, it can feel terrifying.
+That reaction makes sense.
 Breathing changes are one of those symptoms that sometimes mean “watch closely,” but other times mean “go now.”
-Cats also tend to hide breathing trouble longer than many people expect, which is part of what makes it so unnerving.

-What helps in that moment is not trying to guess the diagnosis.
-What helps is figuring out whether the breathing is settling, whether it’s happening at rest, and whether your cat looks like they’re working hard just to get air in.
+What helps most in that moment is not trying to guess the diagnosis.
+What helps is figuring out whether the breathing is settling, whether it is happening at rest, and whether your cat looks like they are working hard just to get air in.

 This guide is here to help you make that decision more safely and more quickly: how to check breathing rate, which signs are truly urgent, what to do in the next couple of minutes without making things worse, and when to head to an emergency vet immediately.